 Van Der Merwe was announced as MSU's next assistant field hockey coach on July 16, 2013.
 A native of South Africa, he came to Missouri State after spending four years coaching field hockey at the high school level.
-He headed up the Hathaway Brown School Blazers program in Shaker Heights, Ohio from 2008-2012 and compiled a stellar 61-11-4 record during that time.
+He served as head coach of the Hathaway Brown School Blazers program in Shaker Heights, Ohio, from 2008-2012 and compiled a stellar 61-11-4 record during that time.

-The Blazers earned four final four appearances, a state runner-up placement and a state title in his four seasons, and Van Der Merwe picked up Coach of the Year honors after leading his squad to a 16-2-1 season in 2010.
+The Blazers earned four final four appearances, a state runner-up finish and a state title in his four seasons.
+He also earned Coach of the Year honors after leading his squad to a 16-2-1 season in 2010.

 Prior to taking the head coach position at Hathaway Brown, Van Der Merwe compiled a wealth of athletic coaching and administrative experience.
 He was assistant field hockey coach from 2007-2008 at Oberlin College in Oberlin, Ohio.